roissyahf/elt-yelp-business-gcp/README.md

 Developed by **Roissyah Fernanda**.
 Some parts of the implementation and documentation were assisted by AI tools (e.g., for code refactoring, formatting, and technical writing support), while all project ideas, integration, and decision-making were independently developed by the author.

 Your input is valued!
 If you spot a bug or want to suggest an improvement, please submit a pull request.
-Let's collaborate to make this end-to-end Data Analysis project even better!
+Let's collaborate to make this end-to-end Data Analytics project even better!